ngaylinn/epigenetic-gol-prototype/README.md

       to the programmer, who must design it carefully to produce the best possible results for the needs of their project.
     - In this case, there are several different fitness goals and thus no one best design for a gene sequence.
-Instead, this project consideres several different flavors of gene sequence, and even tries to evolve ones that perform better than the hand-designed alternatives.
+Instead, this project considers several different flavors of gene sequence, and even tries to evolve ones that perform better than the hand-designed alternatives.
 This gives the genetic algorithm a degree of influence over the design and search